LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 This was a long review of Julia but it is by no means exhaustive.
 There are many other features I liked about it but it shares many of these with Python.
 This includes type inference, containers which can hold multiple types, and higher order functions.
 I've also avoided reviewing packages, including curated packages like Plots and DataFrame.
-I can say briefly that Plots is capable (the image at the [top](#SIR model) was generated with it) but lacking in features compared to Python's Matplotlib or Seaborn, but I prefer DataFrame to Pandas.
+I can say briefly that Plots is capable (the image at the [top](#SIR model) was generated with it) but lacking in features compared to Python's Matplotlib or Seaborn, and that I prefer DataFrame to Pandas.
 But this is a topic for a whole other time.

 In closing, I think Julia is an awesome language and I hope the community grows.